madnuttah/unbound-docker/README.md

 ## Feedback

 I am here to help!
 Don't hesitate to contact me through a [`GitHub Issue`](https://github.com/madnuttah/unbound-docker/issues) if you have any questions, requests or problems with the image.

 You can also reach me on Fosstodon:

 [![Follow me on Mastodon](https://img.shields.io/mastodon/follow/107779375129112763?domain=https%3A%2F%2Ffosstodon.org%2F&style=social)](https://fosstodon.org/@madnuttah)

-## Contributing

-If you like to contribute to this repository, please mind the [`Contributing Guidelines`](https://github.com/madnuttah/unbound-docker/blob/main/CONTRIBUTING.md).

 ## Acknowledgements